balancer/scaffold-balancer-v3/README.md

 ### 1.1 Select Your Pool

-On the "Pools" page, click the dropdown to select the custom pool you just deployed to your local anvil node
+On the "Pools" page, click the dropdown to select the custom pool you just deployed to your local anvil node.

 <details><summary> 👀 See Demo GIF</summary>